dhellmann/pymotw-3/source/pdb/index.rst

     > .../pdb_set_trace.py(18)go()
     -> print(i)

-Each time you move up or down the stack, the debugger prints the current location in the same format as produced by :command:`where`.
+Pass a numerical argument to either :command:`up` or :command:`down` to move that many steps up or down the stack at one time.

 Examining Variables on the Stack
 --------------------------------